|

 system, but the Opposition Leader, Sir

-Eric Willis, said the referendum needed
+Eric Willis, said the Opposition parties

-PR-STV system was substituted for it,
+PR-STV system was substituted for it.

-referendum was carried.
-The PRSA(NSW) also
+support, the referendum was carried.
+The PRSA's then NSW

-system, as Hansard
+Party List system, as Hansard records. |

 1989 ACT |